-There’s always that one person on your Christmas list who’s like, “Honestly, just some gift cards would be great.”
+There’s always that one person on your holiday gift list who’s like, “Honestly, just some gift cards would be great.”

 I mean, agreed. ✋

-After all, instead of receiving a cool but not-exactly-your-style gift, having the choice to pick out whatever you want?
+Instead of receiving a cool but not-exactly-your-style gift, what if you could have the choice to pick out whatever you want?
 I would prefer that any day.

-So when we think about rewards in the workplace, gift cards are a no-brainer.
+When we think about perks and rewards in the workplace, gift cards for employees are a no-brainer.
 As the most prevalent award type, the gift card industry is booming, with U.S. companies spending $24 billion annually on gift cards.

 But why? 🤔